rodriguezjaniece08/TCP_W0/README.md

 ### Functionality

-* Change Box 1 - Change Box 3 : button should change the color and border of corresponding box number
+* Change Box 1 - Change Box 3 : button should change the color and border of corresponding box number when clicked

-*
+* Change All : button should change the color and border of all boxes when clicked

+* Hide Box 1 - Hide Box 3 : button should hide corresponding box while keeping layout the same when clicked

+* Hide All : button should hide all boxes, but still keeping layout the same when clicked

+* Show All : button should re-show any or all hidden boxes when clicked

+* Reset Colors : button should reset box colors to reflect original color and borders